CoolKit-Technologies/cc.ewelink.tile2cube-weatherapi.addon/README.md

-# weather addon
+# This repository has been archived

-Support to view the weather conditions in the next few days.
+New repository link to [here](https://github.com/eWeLinkCUBE/cc.ewelink.tile2cube-weatherapi.addon)